JRHB314/VBCS-Integration/README.md

 <br>

 <br>
   Let's take a moment to review a few things.
-First of all, the large chunk of code that we just placed had a line that said
+First of all, the large chunk of code that we just placed had a line that said:<br>

   ```
   WITH count(*) as dummy